gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the operators to perform the DTLS record protection.

-* client_write_key:
+* client_application_traffic_secret:

-: The key that will used by the DTLS 1.3 client to encrypt the record.
+: The cipher suit specific binary object containing all necessary information for protection operations.
+The secret will used by the DTLS 1.3 client to encrypt the record.
 Binary arbitrary long object depending on the cipher suit used.

-* server_write_key:
+* server_application_traffic_secret:'

-: The key that willb e used by the DTLS 1.3 server to encrypt the record.
+: The cipher suit specific binary object containing all necessary information for protection operations.
+The secret that will be used by the DTLS 1.3 server to encrypt the record.
 Binary arbitrary long object depending on the cipher suit used.

-* Client_Nonce:
-: Nonce is normally initialized to zero at the start of each DTLS connection.
-However, when restarting a SCTP assocation the per direction nonce value might be non-zero.

-* Server_Nonce:
-: Nonce is normally initialized to zero at the start of each DTLS connection.
-However, when restarting a SCTP assocation the per direction nonce value might be non-zero.

 Reply : Established